Joiry/HSL_Carp/Part_01b.md

 > ~~~

-We are interested in looking at the FASTQ files in this directory.
+What if we are interested in looking at only the FASTQ files in this directory.
 We can list all files with the .fastq extension using the command:

 ~~~